Pythagorean triple: Spinors and the modular group

 holds, where the T denotes the matrix transpose.
-The vector ξ is called a spinor (for the Lorentz group SO(1, 2)).
+Since ξ and -ξ produce the same Pythagorean triple, the vector ξ can be considered a spinor (for the Lorentz group SO(1, 2)).
 In abstract terms, the Euclid formula means that each primitive Pythagorean triple can be written as the outer product with itself of a spinor with integer entries, as in ((1)).